automl/auto-sklearn/CONTRIBUTING.md

     *   Now if you want to link some external documentation you'll need to do something like
     ```.rst
-    Here's a `link<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>` to the external documentation on linking for sphinx
+    Here's a `link<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>`_ to the external documentation on linking for sphinx
     ```
+    Notice the trailing `_` which is used to specify that it is an external link.

 *   If you want to make some more detailed documentation about some feature that you introduced or you think is not well documented, you'll have to think about a few things.